Skin of Leo the Lion.

 McPherson, Kansas

-Carla Barber, the executive director of the McPherson Museum, told us how it happened.
-First, Leo was made into a rug.
-Two thousand miles away, Francis Vaniman, president of a bank in McPherson, was interested in taxidermy.
-One day Vaniman received a letter from a acquaintance in Hollywood, asking if the bank president would be interested in the rug.
-Vaniman said yes, and Leo became a prize addition to Vaniman's collection of animal skins, which he displayed on the third floor of his house.
+Executive director Carla Barber filled us in on Leo's postmortem journey.
+It seems that Francis Vaniman, president of a bank in McPherson, loved taxidermy.
+One day Vaniman got a letter from a friend in Hollywood, asking if the bank president would be interested in the rug.
+Vaniman said yes, and [in 1928] Leo became a prize addition to Vaniman's collection of animal skins, which he displayed on the third floor of his house.

 After Vaniman died, the house became the town museum and Leo was donated along with the house.
 He's still on the third floor, in what's now called The African Room, sealed in a glass case.
 Carla told us that the museum used to display Leo spread across an old black leather examination table, but "people were pulling his hairs out."